Creating and running circuits

 In the absence of hardware noise, the result from Simon’s Algorithm (let’s call it $z$) with the hidden bitstring $b$ always satisfies $ b \cdot z = 0 \; (\textrm{mod} \;2)$.
 See the Qiskit textbook for details.

-Notice from your histogram that the correct choices for $z$ are indeed the most likely results from running your circuit on Fire Opal.
-However, due to hardware noise, some erroneous bitstrings also occur.
-You can obtain a measure of correctness by checking the probability that a random selection of one of your results would be incorrect:
+Notice from your histogram that the correct choices for $z$ are indeed the most likely results from running your circuit on Fire Opal, and the results obtained using Fire Opal are closer to those measured without.
+However, due to hardware noise, some erroneous bitstrings are bound occur.
+In the next section, you can quantify the accuracy of each run by checking the probability that a random selection of one of your results would be incorrect.

 def dot_mod2(b: str, z: str) -> int: